Gimme Hope Jo'anna

 "Gimme Hope Jo'anna" is a British anti-apartheid song written and originally released by Guyanese-British singer, songwriter and multi-instrumentalist Eddy Grant in 1988, during the apartheid era in South Africa.
 The song was banned by the South African government when it was released, but was widely played there nonetheless.
-It reached number seven on the UK Singles Chart, becoming Grant's first British top 10 hit for five years.
+It reached No.7 on the UK Singles Chart, becoming Grant's first British top 10 hit for five years.